ISU McNay Farm to Host Annual Update for Beef Veterinarians

 note: pdf files open in new window/tab

-Those who preregister by May 29 will pay $65 per person, which includes the noon meal.
-Those who preregister after May 29 and those who register onsite will pay $85.
+Those who preregister by May 14 will pay $65 per person, which includes the noon meal.
+Those who register onsite will pay $85.
 All registrations are done through the Lucas County Extension Office in Chariton.

 The topics and speakers in presentation order are:

-- Ancillary therapies for BRD treatment, Dr. Jenna Funk, Iowa State
+- BRD update, Dr. Vickie Cooper, Iowa State University

 Lunch will be catered by Thelma Saxton with Cater 2 U of Chariton.